Everything to Know about Durable Powers of Attorney

 - You get divorced and your spouse was your agent.
 In California, if your spouse is your agent and you get a divorce, your Durable Power of Attorney is automatically terminated.
 It is a smart idea to create a new Power of Attorney upon filing for divorce.

 - Your named agent is unable to serve.
-If your named agent is dead, incapacitate or otherwise unable to serve, your Power of Attorney will not work well.
-An easy solution to this is to name sufficient alternate agents within the document as backup to your first choice.
+If your named agent is dead, incapacitated or otherwise unable to serve, your Power of Attorney will not work well.
+An easy solution to this is to name sufficient alternate agents within the document as a backup to your first choice.

 You should revoke the Power of Attorney in writing using a Notice of Revocation and notify the former agent and the financial institutions that your agent has dealt with in the past.

-An Estate Planning attorney can prepare the Notice of Revocation on your behalf.
+An Elder Law attorney can prepare the Notice of Revocation on your behalf.
 This document should include your name, state that you are of sound mind, and your wish to revoke the Power of Attorney.
 It should include the name of your agent and the date the document was executed.

 After signing the Notice of Revocation, attach your new Power of Attorney if you have one.
 Send these documents to your former agent and any institutions that your former agent had dealt with on your behalf.
 If possible, get back any copies of the revoked Power of Attorney from your former agent.

 So that’s it!
 Everything you need to know about Powers of Attorney.
-If you or someone you know needs a Power of Attorney, feel free to contact us.
+If you or someone you know needs a Power of Attorney, feel free to contact our law firm.